adjust/android_sdk/doc/english/plugins/criteo.md

 AdjustCriteo.injectViewSearchDatesIntoCriteoEvents("2015-01-01", "2015-01-07");
 ```

-### Partner id
+### Partner ID

-It's possible to attach a partner id in every Criteo event with the `injectPartnerIdIntoCriteoEvents` method.
-The partner id will be sent with every Criteo event for the duration of the application lifecycle,
-so it must be set again when the app is re-lauched.
-The partner id can be removed by setting the `injectPartnerIdIntoCriteoEvents` method with `null`.
+It's possible to attach a partner ID in every Criteo event with the `injectPartnerIdIntoCriteoEvents` method.
+The partner id will be sent with every Criteo event for the duration of the application lifecycle, so it must be set again when the app is re-lauched.
+The partner ID can be removed by setting the `injectPartnerIdIntoCriteoEvents` method with `null`.

 ```java
 import com.adjust.sdk.plugin.AdjustCriteo;